-It may be clarified whether exemption granted on transfer of development right or FSI for residential construction and reverse charge mechanism prescribed for payment of tax on TDR, FSI or longterm lease (premium) in the new dispensation is applicable where development rights were transferred by way of an agreement executed prior 01-04-2019. consideration, whether in cash or other form, flowed to the land owner, in full or part, on or after 01-04-2019.
+It may be clarified whether exemption granted transfer of development right or FSI for residential construction and reverse mechanism charge prescribed for payment of tax on TDR, FSI or longterm lease (premium) in the new dispensation is applicable where development rights were transferred by way of an agreement executed prior to 01-04-2019. but consideration, whether in cash or other form. flowed to the land owner, in full or part, on or after 01-04-2019.